JelindoGames/UnityVisualScriptingTutorials/Tutorials/4_ConnectingVisualScriptingWithC#.md

 ![img4.png](../Images/4/img5.png)

-Play the game and you should see that message show up in the console!
+Play the game, and you should see that message show up in the console!

 ## Moving Forward